USA State Payroll Rates + Resources: State of Wyoming: Obtaining a TIN + Unemployment Insurance

-The purpose of this documentation is to outline the processes and requirements associated with becoming a new employer in the state of Wyoming.
-Specifically, we will be covering how to Register for Unemployment Insurance and a Workers' Compensation Account.
+This document outlines the processes and requirements associated with becoming a new employer in the state of Wyoming.
+Specifically, we will cover how to Register for Unemployment Insurance and a Workers' Compensation Account.

 Good to Know!